• Home

 BofA disagrees.

-“Our view is that large-language model digital agents can effectively do a non-immaterial portion of the work currently provided by 20-30k independent agents across the United States,” the BofA report stated.
+“Our view is that large language model digital agents can effectively do a non-immaterial portion of the work currently provided by 20-30k independent agents across the United States,” the BofA report stated.

 The core of the firm’s bearish thesis centers on a massive pool of routine, low-complexity insurance policies.
-The BofA analysts, Joshua Shanker, Joseph Turnillo, Cyril Onyango and Fatima Keita, looked at just six major carriers catering to small businesses and personal lines: Travelers, Hartford, Progressive, Cincinnati Financial, Hanover, and Selective.
+The BofA analysts, Joshua Shanker, Joseph Tumillo, Cyril Onyango, and Fatima Keita, looked at just six major carriers catering to small businesses and personal lines: Travelers, Hartford, Progressive, Cincinnati Financial, Hanover, and Selective.
 From these six companies alone, BofA identified over $15 billion in commissions paid to independent agents in 2025 that largely skew toward low-complexity risks.

 For example, Progressive paid over $6 billion to independent agents last year, while Travelers and Hartford paid roughly $3.35 billion and $1.25 billion, respectively, in segments dominated by personal lines and small commercial business.
 BofA notes that these types of policies, such as standard home and auto insurance, represent low-sophistication transactions where human agents add little value, making direct-to-consumer digital channels a considerable cost-saver for the buyer.